csuzukida/csuzukida/README.md

 ### 💻 I'm a full stack software engineer based in the Greater San Francisco Bay Area.

 - 🌱  I'm currently working on a visualizer for SQL and NoSQL schema ERDs
 - 🔧  I primarly work with Typescript & vanilla JS, React/Redux, Node/Express, SQL and MongoDB
+- 📧  Feel free to reach out to me at chris@suzukida.dev